jacksoncouse/bestpractices/README.md

 ![Amnesty International logotype and logo banner](http://amnesty.ca/sites/default/files/ai-lockup-2c-banner.png)
 # Best Practices and Coding Conventions

-This repository outlines development guidelines for Amnesty International digital projects.
+This repository provides development guidelines for Amnesty International digital projects.

 The contents of this repository are released under a [Creative Commons CC BY 3.0 License](http://creativecommons.org/licenses/by/3.0/deed.en_US) and were adapted from the [NPR Apps Best Practices Guide](https://github.com/nprapps/bestpractices).